-The HiCOS PKI Native Smart Card Cryptographic Module is mounted in an ID-1 class smart card body that adheres to ISO/IEC specifications for Integrated Circuit Chip (ICC) based identification cards.
+The HiCOS Combi PKI Native Smart Card Cryptographic Module is mounted in an ID-1 class smart card body that adheres to ISO/IEC specifications for Integrated Circuit Chip (ICC) based identification cards.
 The "cryptographic boundary" for the module with respect to the FIPS 140-2 validation is the "module edge".
 The module consists of the chip (ICC), the contact faceplate, and the electronic connectors between the chip and contact pad, all contained within an epoxy substrate.
 The module is constructed so as to provide the tamper evidence required in the FIPS 140-2 physical Level 3 validation for single-chip implementations.

-The hardware base is the Renesas RS45C smartcard IC that is validated under the Common Criteria at EAL5+.
+The hardware base is the Renesas RS46X or RS47X smartcard IC that is validated under the Common Criteria at EAL5+.

-The HiCOS PKI Native Smart Card Cryptographic Module consists of the following elements:
+The HiCOS Combi PKI Native Smart Card Cryptographic Module consists of the following elements:

-- Renesas RS45C microcomputer.
+- Renesas RS46X or RS47X microcomputer.
 This IC is a standard, production-quality IC. - System firmware is installed in Read Only Memory (ROM) as part of the chip manufacturing process (known as the Hard Mask) and in Electrically Erasable Programmable Read Only Memory (EEPROM) for system option (known as the Soft Mask).
-The firmware is then designated: HardMask version 2.2; SoftMask version 1.0.
-These HardMask and SoftMask version identifiers are returned in the Answer To Reset (ATR) character string following the issuing of a RESET signal to the module (the ATR is: 3B BA 13 00 81 31 FA 52 48 69 43 4F 53 56 33 34 10 22 AC).
-Bold numbers in the string are the SoftMask and HardMask version identifiers.
+The firmware is designated: HardMask version 2.3; SoftMask version 3.5.

-Critical Security Parameters are stored in the EEPROM as part of the module personalization operation.

-• The chip is encased in hard opaque epoxy-resin using standard passivation techniques such that any attempt to gain physical access to the components would critically damage the module with a high probability of making the module unusable (the module will not function).
+- Critical Security Parameters are stored in the EEPROM as part of the module personalization operation. - The chip is encased in hard opaque epoxy-resin using standard passivation techniques such that any attempt to gain physical access to the components would critically damage the module with a high probability of making the module unusable (the module will not function).
 The resin material is opaque within the visible spectrum.